Skip to main content

 Just Say That You’re Proud

-Sometimes I find myself living for you.
+Sometimes I find myself living for you or at least wanting to live for you.
 It makes me so frustrated, if I’m being honest.
-Because there’s really nothing less satisfying than living for some else.
+Because there’s really nothing less satisfying than living for someone else.
 But I still find myself wishing I could just make you proud.
 Do things the right way…the best way…the perfect way.
-Sometimes I shake off the dust of a hard days work and I want to wait for you to say it.
-Please Just say that you’re proud.
+Despite the fact that you’ve never once demanded perfection from me Sometimes I shake off the dust of a hard days work and I want to wait for you to say it.
+Please… Just say that you’re proud.
 That’s all I’m hoping for.
 Just a few words that remind me that I’m still doing good.
 Still working hard.
 Still worthy of all the things the world tells me I’m not anymore.
-I’m constantly shifting and changing and working my butt off to provide a life for my kid.
-It’s exhausting and sometimes I hate that you stopped telling me.
+I’m constantly shifting and changing and working my butt off to provide a wonderful life for my kid.
+It’s exhausting and sometimes I hate that you stopped telling me it.
 Just say that you’re proud.
 If you would just say it I think I could believe it.
 I could believe that I did it.
-That I saved me…that I saved her…that I saved us.
-And I made us into something that could never have existed without all the effort that cost me so
+That I saved me…that I saved

 I’m so sorry, John…